MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

     >**Note:** Wait for the template to deploy, then select **Go to resource**.
 You should have one virtual machine in one virtual network.

 ### Task 2: Create a Recovery Services vault

-In this task, you will create a recovery services vault.
+In this task, you will create a Recovery Services vault, an essential component for managing and safeguarding your backup and disaster recovery needs.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Recovery Services vaults**, and then select **Recovery Services vaults** under services.